MagicFilou/sybo/README.md

 several drivers available for other sql techs

 could have used direct call to db and quesries, it could be handy on a small project or wiht significant advance sql requirements

+//be consisten with the scorem should be the same not score and another place "hightscore"

+//